psdjung/peterjung-site/_posts/2020-02-19-society-is-people-sharing-things-in-common.md

 ---
-title: Understanding Society- Society Is People Sharing Things in Common
+title: Understanding Society- Society is People Sharing Things in Common
-description: A first-principles breakdown of society that explains why politics and economics exist in the first place.
+description: A first-principles breakdown of society that explains why politics and economics exist in a society.
 author: peter
-date: 2020-09-29 01:00:00 -0800
+date: 2020-02-19 01:00:00 -0800
 categories:
 - Understanding society
 - Basics